Updated – Originally published December 18, 2020

 By turning screen time into a shared experience, you’re not just limiting it — you’re giving it purpose and connection.
 Just be mindful of how much time you spend and make sure it doesn’t take away from other activities.

-Create a Holiday Schedule
+Create a holiday schedule

 With the days off from school and regular routines thrown out of balance, having a loose holiday schedule can help manage screen time without feeling like you’re constantly monitoring.